authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 * can be deployed incrementally; and
 * allows delegation of indicator hosting to third parties.

-This document covers the BIMI methodology for domain owners to publish their desired indicators and how Mail Transfer Agents (MTAs) and MUAs should handle this communication.
+This document covers the BIMI methodology for Domain Owners to publish their desired indicators and how Mail Transfer Agents (MTAs) and MUAs should handle this communication.
 This document does not cover how domains are verified, how MUAs should display the indicators, or how other protocols (i.e. IMAP) should be extended to work with BIMI.
 Other documents will cover these topics.

 Why BIMI        {#why-bimi}
 ============